Relics of the limestone industry on Dumbarton Muir

-The road continues ENE, but fades out before it reaches the Gallangad Burn; I have represented its presumed continuation by means of a fainter line on the satellite map.
+The Old Drymen Road continues ENE, but fades out before it reaches the Gallangad Burn; I have represented its presumed continuation by means of a fainter line on the satellite map.
 Traces of the road can be seen where it crosses the Gallangad Burn, and it becomes clearly visible once again on the far side of the burn:

 |(left) The approach to the Gallangad Burn; it is more clearly visible on satellite imagery.|

 (right) The road is clearly visible as a hollow way on the far side of the burn.

 (As for the other old road that is shown on the Plan, it is described below, in the section 'Common Drove Road'.)

 This concludes the discussion of the main network of tracks.
 As was noted above, this network is primarily related to the quarrying and processing of limestone, in the form of cornstone outcrops that are found scattered over the moor.
 However, there was another important raw material; that subject will be discussed next, in the section headed 'The glens'.